 Key rings PDF Precursive Sassoon set 5 and 6 - Print set 5 and 6

 Key rings PDF Precursive Sassoon set 7 - Print set 7

 Please note this page is currently being updated.
 A revised version of the Spelling for Older Students program will soon be available: At this stage revised lessons 1 - 14 have been uploaded.
-For lessons 15 - 35, please try again on Thursday the 16th of March.
+For lessons 15 - 35, please try again in September.

 The SOS Program, created for SPELD SA by Jan Polkinghorne, is a series of Power point presentations containing activities to build basic phonic and spelling knowledge with students from year 5 upwards called SOS.
 The 35 lessons have been recently revised and are structured with the same sequence of sounds as the Jolly Phonic Program so that they can be readily used with all of our free synthetic phonic resources on our site.